Ada-Developers-Academy/ada-precourse-v2/01-intro-to-python/05-loops.md

             # it is the same as num_guesses = num_guesses + 1
             num_guesses += 1
             # ...
     ```

 1. Next, add a max guesses constant to the other constants at the top of the file and set it to any integer value (in our example we will use 20.)
-Then add a comparision in the while loop to check to see if the current number of guesses is greater than or equal to the max guesses (on our first time through the loop the number of guesses starts at 0, so by the time we get to the max number of guesses we've already guessed that many times):
+Then add a comparison in the while loop to check to see if the current number of guesses is greater than or equal to the max guesses (on our first time through the loop the number of guesses starts at 0, so by the time we get to the max number of guesses we've already guessed that many times):

     ```python
     # ...
     MAX_GUESSES = 20
     # ...